imluri/IYAI/README.md

 Tabs can be created, switched, and managed manually or by the AI.
 Ask it to "write X to Tab 2" or "read Tab 1" and it'll target the right tab without switching your view.

 ### Skills
-Load custom `.md` skill files from `IYAI/skills/`.
-Each skill is a cheat sheet injected into the AI's system prompt — useful for game-specific APIs, custom workflows, or frequently needed patterns.
-Toggle skills on or off per-session; state is saved to disk.
+Drop `.md` skill files into `IYAI/skills/` and toggle them on per-session.
+Each skill is a cheat sheet — game-specific APIs, custom workflows, frequently needed patterns.

+Skills use **progressive disclosure**: only the name and one-line description are injected into the system prompt as an index.
+The AI calls `get_skill(name)` on demand to load the full content, so a 200-line GUI playbook costs one line of context until it's actually needed.
+Toggle state is saved to disk.

+Built-in skills include a GUI builder playbook (use `IYAI/modules/Gui.lua` for draggable windows with buttons, toggles, textboxes), Drawing API patterns for ESP, and remote-hook patterns.

 ### History
 Full session history.
 Every conversation is saved with a title, timestamp, and message count.
 Click any entry to restore it — the full message thread reloads.